War of Independence

 On the night of the 12th of September 1919 Detective Officer Daniel Hoey, 32 years old, was shot dead outside the Detective Office in Townsend Street Dublin.
 Detective Hoey joined the force in September 1910.

 On Sunday the 18th of October 1919 DMP Constable Michael Downing was shot dead in High Street Dublin.
 In efforts to save the Constables life DMP Constable Neary was awarded the Special Services Cross by the British Red Cross for giving a pint of blood in an effort to save Constable Downing.
+He served with the DMP for about three years and was a native of Castletownbere County Cork.

 On the 31st of October 1919 Constable William Agar aged 37 was shot dead during a raid by the I.R.A. on the R.I.C.
 Barracks at Ballivor County Meath.
 Witnesses stated that the Barracks was attacked by about 14 men at approximately 10pm.
 Three I.R.A.
 Volunteers knocked on the front door of the Barracks one Volunteer giving the name of a local farmer and claiming cattle had been stolen.
 Constable Agar opened the door and the three men outside rushed in, constable Agar attempted to bar the door but was shot in the ensuing scuffle.
 One revolver and five rifles were taken in the raid.
 Constable William Agar is buried at St. Mary's Church in Rathvilly, he left a widow and one daughter.